hellcsaba/time-tracking-dashboard/README.md

 ### What I learned

 I learnt how to manage the period selection functionality using HTML data attributes and JavaScript.
-I added event listeners to the period-selector buttons (daily, weekly, monthly) and based on the data-time HTML data attribute I can get the clicked button.
+I added event listeners to the period-selector buttons (daily, weekly, monthly) and based on the data-time HTML data attribute I can determine which button was clicked.
 Then I can select the hours and previous hours related to the selected period.
 The benefit of that is I can easily extend it with other period buttons since I just need to assign a new value for the data-time attribute.
 The solution is not perfect since currently I would need to add more hours and previous paragraphs for new periods because it's not dynamically created (just the display property changes).

 ```html
 <div class="profile__period-selector">